Search for heavy resonances decaying to a pair of Lorentz-boosted Higgs bosons in final states with leptons and a bottom quark pair at $\sqrt{s} =$ 13 TeV: Background and signal modeling

 \subsection{Template construction strategy}

 For each of the four background components, a unique template in the \mbb and \mhh mass plane is produced for each of the 12 event categories.
 First, we produce a small set of inclusive templates that have more statistical power than the set of events in each individual search category.
 These inclusive templates are made by combining events in multiple categories and by relaxing selections, provided that the inclusive shape remains consistent with the shape for the full selection.
-Then, for each of the 12 event categories, the inclusive templates are fit to the simulated mass distributions to produce a unique template.
+Then, for each of the 12 event categories, the inclusive templates are fit to the simulated mass distributions to produce templates with their own individual shapes.
 This fit is performed in a similar manner and with a similar parameterization of the template shape as is done for the fit to data.
 The background templates and associated systematic uncertainties are ultimately validated by fitting to data in dedicated CRs, a procedure described in Section~\ref{sec:validation}.

 In the SL channel, a modified approach is used when building templates that reduces fluctuations due to the limited size of the QCD multijet simulated event sample.
 The \hbbjet reconstruction in the QCD multijet simulation is similar to that in \wjets, and the \wjets simulation has much more statistical power.
 Both processes contribute significantly to the \qgn background, with light-flavored quark or gluon AK8 jets that are misidentified as \PQb jets, yielding very similar falling shapes in the \mbb spectrum and similar \hbbjet tagging distributions.
 Instead of using the QCD simulation directly in the \qgn background modeling, a combined distribution is created by measuring the ratio of QCD to \wjets event yields as a function of \mhh and then using these corrections to scale up the \wjets simulation.
 Corrections and distributions are obtained for each lepton flavor and \hww purity category, since the \hbbjet tagging between \wjets and QCD is equivalent.
 This distribution is then used as input to the \qgn background modeling to account for both processes.